-We aim to make our site accessible to as many users as possible.
-This site has been built to comply with 'AA' level of the World Wide Web Consortium's Web Accessibility Initiative (WAI).
+We try to make our site accessible to as many users as possible and to comply with 'AA' level of the World Wide Web Consortium's Web Accessibility Initiative (WAI).

 Visually impaired users